-Describe your workplace and its proximity to transit or local highways/major streets to help candidates visualize their future commute.
+If your organization does still meet in-person—whether full or part-time—describe your workplace and its proximity to transit or local highways/major streets to help candidates visualize their future commute.
 If you have photos of your office or an employee Instagram, include links in your job description as a way to familiarize candidates with the “vibe” of your headquarters and employees.

 2. Make your hiring process consistent

 Put together a list of questions to ask all remote candidates, either during phone screenings or follow-up interviews or both.
 Share this list with everyone involved in the hiring decision for their input and revise accordingly.

 Record each candidate’s answer while interviewing to help narrow down the list of potential hires in a way that’s quick, concise, and without bias.

 Create a short blurb about the role (including essential skills, day-to-day tasks and core responsibilities) and email it ahead of the interview to each candidate to ensure they have a clear understanding of the role and its responsibilities.

 Then, during the interview, ask candidates to describe the role in their own words to check that everyone is aligned on expectations.

 One of the ways to mitigate risk when hiring remotely is to introduce an extended probation period.
 The rule of thumb is to double your regular probation period.